magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 of the pair is a function which is applied to transform each selected element/node.

-As you perhaps remember from the tutorial taht introduced ajax, in the `build.boot` build file of the project we passed the `"target"` directory as the value of the `:resource-root` option for the `serve` task.
+As you perhaps remember from the tutorial introducing Ajax, in the `build.boot` build file of the project we passed the `"target"` directory as the value of the `:resource-root` option for the `serve` task.